jefdaj/ortholang-demo/templates/basics.md

 This website is intended primarily as a demo.
 It's run from a standard desktop computer, and is updated and/or restarted frequently during development.
-For anything compute-intensive you probably want to [install ShortCut][1] on your own hardware instead.
+For anything compute-intensive you probably want to [install OrthoLang][1] on your own hardware instead.

 Most searches can be done on a laptop, but it depends what you want to do and how big your genomes are.
-You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.
+You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing OrthoLang at your institution.

-The terminal on the right is similar to the standard command line interface you will get if you install ShortCut on your computer, except:
+The terminal on the right is similar to the standard command line interface you will get if you install OrthoLang on your computer, except:

 * Long-running scripts might be killed to keep the server responsive
 * Terminal niceties like tab completion and progress bars are missing